-Although Large Language Models (LLMs)~\citep{team2025kimi, comanici2025gemini, zeng2025glm} have made significant progress in solving complex tasks in the real world~\citep{guo2024deepseek}, they often lack knowledge in specific domains~\citep{peng2023study, li2023large}.
-To address these issues, Retrieval-Augmented Generation (RAG) integrates search engines~\citep{xiao2024c, zhuang2024efficientrag} with LLMs to provide relevant external information.
-In a typical RAG pipeline~\citep{lewis2020retrieval, yue2024inference, xiong2025rag}, a search engine first selects relevant documents based on the input query, and then the retrieved content is fed into an LLM to produce responses.
-Previous studies on RAG guides LLMs through processes such as search query generation and decomposition~\citep{yu2022generate, press2022measuring}.
-Although RAG enhances the performance of LLMs, it faces challenges related to the retrieval of irrelevant information~\citep{zhu2025mitigating,jin2024long} and the absence of sufficiently useful context~\citep{jiang2023active}.
-In addition to RAG, another approach to integrate external search engines with LLMs is to treat search engines as tools and LLMs as agents, named search agent~\citep{zong2024triad}.
-For example, ReAct~\citep{yao2023react} integrates search into the reasoning process by interleaving it with Chains-of-Thought (CoT)~\citep{wei2022chain} steps.
-Recent studies~\citep{jin2025search, chen2025learning,zheng2025deepresearcher} develop agentic reinforcement learning (RL)~\citep{zhang2025landscape} for search agents, based on multi-turn chat.
-Although effective, current RL-based search agents~\citep{wu2025webdancer, tao2025webshaper} primarily adhere to the ReAct workflow, lacking the exploration of more efficient paradigms.
+Large Language Models (LLMs) have demonstrated strong and robust capabilities in solving complex tasks~\citep{openai2024gpt4technicalreport,comanici2025gemini, men2025shortgpt, yuan2025saisa, yuan2025shortv, zeng2025glm}, yet often lack knowledge in specific domains~\citep{peng2023study, li2023large,zhang2025siren, zheng2026deeppresenter}.
+Conventional solutions like Retrieval-Augmented Generation (RAG)~\citep{lewis2020retrieval, yue2024inference,yu2022generate} address this by augmenting prompts with retrieved documents.
+Alternatively, search agents formulate the problem as an interactive process, treating search engines as external tools.
+ReAct~\citep{yao2023react} integrates search into the reasoning process by interleaving it with Chains-of-Thought (CoT)~\citep{wei2022chain} steps.
+Recent studies~\citep{jin2025search, chen2025learning} develop agentic reinforcement learning (RL) to enhance search agents.
+However, current RL-based approaches~\citep{wu2025webdancer, tao2025webshaper} predominantly adhere to the ReAct paradigm, lacking the exploration of more efficient paradigms.